accessibilitysupported/a11ysupport.io/FAQ.md

 Interpreting results can be fairly complex, so here are some general suggestions:

 * Just because a feature is marked as supported in this project doesn't mean that it will be supported in all situations.
 Remember that we are testing against specific implementations.
 While we try to keep the tests as representative as possible, they might not match your specific implementation, and the context in which a code feature is used can mean the difference between good support and a blocker.
 Be sure to test your specific implementations.
-* Just because something is marked as not having any known support does not necessarily mean that there will be negative consequences for using it.
+* Just because something is marked as not having any known support does not necessarily mean there will be negative consequences for using it.
 It might be okay to use a feature that has poor accessibility support if doing so will not result in any barriers, or if a work-around is used.
 * Be careful when using features that are listed as having partial support.
 Partial support might mean that specific aspects of a feature are not supported or that certain assistive technology commands do not work as expected.
 * Understand that this is a project of user-contributed data.
 As such it may not always be the most up to date resource and may not always be accurate.
 We do our best to validate contributions and ensure a high level of quality, but mistakes do happen, and technology rapidly changes.
 * The best way to determine how well your code works for people with disabilities is to test your code with people with disabilities.
-* Be sure that you conform to [WCAG 2.1 level AA](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1) and strive to meet the [Inclusive Design Principles](https://inclusivedesignprinciples.org/)
+* Be sure you conform to [WCAG 2.1 level AA](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1) and strive to meet the [Inclusive Design Principles](https://inclusivedesignprinciples.org/)

 ## What is the status of this project?

 This project is active and contributions are welcome.
 That being said, I still consider the project to be a work-in-progress.
 Additionally, I am co-chairing the [W3C ARIA-AT Community group](https://www.w3.org/community/aria-at/) that has a goal to create a similar project but with a slightly different approach and reduced scope.
-The ARIA-AT group is still in the planning phases and I don't expect it to be mature enough to fully overtake this project any time soon.
+The ARIA-AT group is still in the planning phase, and I don't expect it to be mature enough to fully overtake this project any time soon.
 At some point in the future, the ARIA-AT project might nullify this project.

 ## Can't this be automated?

-There are many different ways that Assistive Technology (AT) interacts with a browser and your code.
+There are many ways that Assistive Technology (AT) interacts with a browser and your code.

 1. Accessibility APIs (most common).
 In this method, a browser will create an accessibility tree (a subset of the DOM) and expose it to a system Accessibility API.
 The AT will then consume that API.
 This mapping is being standardized for many technologies via the [Accessibility API Mapping standards](https://www.w3.org/TR/core-aam-1.1/).
 2. The AT will directly interface with the browser and read the DOM.